Crystallographic Challenges in Microscopy of Multidomain Spinel Materials: Discussion

 Our results for $\delta$-DRX will therefore be of relevance to other systems that undergo local atomic reordering on a coherent lattice.
 For example, in Li--Ni--Mn--O spinel cathodes, operando multi-axis STEM and spectroscopy reveal antiphase boundaries and spatially inhomogeneous phase transformations during delithiation \cite{gong2018three}.
 These boundaries mediate local rearrangements while maintaining aspects of the spinel framework, and their projected appearance varies strongly with zone axis.
 This highlights orientation-dependent challenges in boundary visualization and interpretation, conceptually adjacent to those encountered in $\delta$-DRX.

 Additional examples can be found in materials formed through local rearrangements, where domains and boundaries promote functional pathways.
 In nickelates for oxide electronics and superconductivity, the perovskite-to-infinite-layer topotactic reduction preserves the Ni–O network while selectively removing apical oxygen, producing locally ordered infinite-layer regions embedded within a perovskite host \cite{puphal2021topotactic}.
 This transformation involves substantial changes in coordination while preserving the parent lattice, meaning that distinct local structural states can coexist within a shared crystallographic framework.
 Such framework continuity can reduce structural contrast in projection, even though the underlying coordination environments differ.
 Furthermore, topotactically transformable antiphase boundaries have been engineered in oxide-ion and mixed-conductor materials, where interfaces that preserve the anion sublattice create connected pathways that enhance ionic transport \cite{xu2023topotactically}.
 A related framework-preserving mechanism governs the multi-electron conversion of magnetite, in which retention of the anion sublattice enables coherent phase evolution and stabilizes cycling performance \cite{zhang2019multi}.
 In these systems, the structural coherence that enables functional pathways may also reduce interpretability in projection, suggesting that the challenges identified in $\delta$-DRX are unlikely to be isolated and warrant careful scrutiny of locally generated domain structures in transformed materials.
+The examples discussed above illustrate that projection-induced ambiguities may arise as a general consequence of framework-preserving transformations in various multi-domain systems.
+In such cases, system-specific crystallographic analyses are required to identify hidden interfaces and avoid overinterpreting projection data.
+Once the crystallographically permitted domain relationships and their projected signatures are established, experimental images can be interpreted with substantially greater confidence.
+However, several experimental limitations must be carefully considered.
+For instance, increased dynamical diffraction in thicker specimens and experimental artifacts such as minor sample mistilt away from the exact favorable zone axis or scanning drift can degrade sublattice contrast or introduce artificial intensity asymmetries that falsely mimic atomic displacements, structural boundaries or strain \cite{sha2022deep_subangstrom, smeaton2023influence_light_atoms, burger2020influence_of_lens_aberrations} Finally, evaluating the global degree of disorder at the particle scale remains crucial.
+Since high-resolution STEM-HAADF features an inherently limited field of view, localized regions may appear perfectly ordered despite macroscopic heterogeneity \cite{hau2024earth-abundant, koh2025observation_order_disorder}.
+To mitigate this, larger-scale characterization techniques, such as scanning electron nano-diffraction or four-dimensional STEM (4D-STEM), are highly valuable for establishing the true degree of structural disorder prior to detailed atomic-level analysis.